abarnatan/App-Sales-Analysis/README.md

 # Heroes of Pymoli In App Sales Analysis

 ## Scope:
-The purpose of this code is to analize in-app purchase data of a mobile game.
+The purpose of this code is to analize in-app purchase data of a mobile game and visualize the data in data frames.

 The goal is to create data frames for the following criteria:
 - Total number of players

 - Purchasing analysis